 While most cruisers prefer to cruise in the middle of summer, May Alaska itineraries are my favorite because it’s the driest month.
 So, when shopping for inexpensive Alaska cruises, look for an itinerary in the first two weeks of May.

-Of my four cruises to Alaska, one was in early May, and I have booked another in May because it saves me hundreds of dollars more than going two months later.
+Of my nine cruises to Alaska, three were in early May, because it saved me hundreds of dollars more than going two months later.

 One of the most significant benefits is that only some ships have arrived in the Pacific Northwest for the Alaska season.
 As a result, the Alaska cruise ports have fewer tourists, which is a huge benefit considering the size of the tiny Alaska towns.